1jour1vin

 About the wine:

-The freshness that Carruades foreshadowed is not merely echoed by Lafite, but literally brought to life, with stunning clarity, uncompromising precision, and a sense of certainty.
-With a focus on balance, the bouquet even reveals unexpected candied nuances to create an exceptional harmony.
-The depth suggested by the bouquet is perfectly captured by the palate.
-The wine asserts itself with finesse and serenity right from the attack.
-Aware of its vigor, the wine begins by displaying some tannins that underscore its power, without it becoming overpowering, though we almost tip over into the realm of the dark side!
+The freshness that Carruades foreshadowed is not merely echoed by Lafite, but literally brought to life, with stunning clarity, without compromise, and with precision.
+With a focus on balance, the bouquet even reveals incredible candied nuances to create an exceptional harmony.
+The depth suggested by the bouquet is perfectly reflected on the palate.
+The wine presents itself with finesse and serenity right from the first sip.
+Aware of its vigor, the wine begins by displaying some tannins that underscore its power, without this power becoming overpowering—though one almost teeters on the edge of the dark side!
 Ultimately, it is reason, finesse, detail, and precision that take the lead and give rise to a truly great Lafite Rothschild.
 It has always revealed itself slowly—this is nothing new—but it does so in a relaxed manner, with confidence and persuasion.
-The dry tannins provide ideal support; they provide structure, are refreshing, and go hand in hand with the character of a well-defined acidic structure, even if there is ultimately little of it.
-A fine and subtle austerity thus stimulates the palate and extends the finish’s persistence.
+The dry tannins provide ideal support; they provide structure and freshness, complementing the character of a well-defined acidic framework, even if there is ultimately little of it.
+A delicate and subtle austerity thus stimulates the palate and extends the finish’s persistence.
 A wine of exceptional caliber.
 2029–2057

 Wine Green